 Federal Laws Affecting Sports Betting In Florida

-There are three specific federal laws that hold bearing concerning sports betting in the United States and hence in Florida.
-We have a page on each of these laws for those of you who would like an in-depth look at them: Professional and Amateur Sports Protection Act (PASPA), The Federal Wire Act, and the Unlawful Internet Gambling Enforcement Act (UIGEA).
-These three laws combine pretty effectively to prohibit US based sports betting in most of the United States, including Florida.
-The first one, PASPA, makes it illegal to bet on sports at brick and mortar bookmakers with the exception of four specific regions: Nevada, Delaware, Montana and Oregon.
-Of those four exempt states, only two of them offer any type of sports betting entertainment.
+There are two specific federal laws that hold bearing concerning sports betting in the United States and hence in Florida.
+We have a page on each of these laws for those of you who would like an in-depth look at them; The Federal Wire Act, and the Unlawful Internet Gambling Enforcement Act (UIGEA).

 State Gambling Laws Affecting Sports Betting in Florida

 There are numerous gambling laws in the state of Florida that regulate existing gambling businesses that are allowed to operate.
 Among those are laws regulating tribal gambling, horse racing, dog racing, card rooms, and bingo halls.